Multi-Subject Test For New York State Teacher Certification Exam

 1. Appropriate, research- and evidence-based assessment and instructional practices to promote students' comprehension and analysis of key ideas and details in literature and informational text.

-applies knowledge of developmentally appropriate, research- and evidence-based assessment and instructional practices to promote students' development of skills for integrating, analyzing, and evaluating knowledge and ideas from literary and informational text.
+2. Promote students' understanding and analysis of craft and structure in literature and informational text applies knowledge of developmentally appropriate, research- and evidence-based assessment and instructional practices to promote students' development of skills for integrating, analyzing, and evaluating knowledge and ideas from literary and informational text.

-3. Support reading or listening to literature and informational text with purpose and understanding (e.g., making and verifying predictions, visualizing, making connections)
+3. Support reading or listening to literature and informational text with purpose and understanding (e.g., making and verifying predictions, visualizing, making connections).

 4. Promote students' development of skills for responding to literature.

-Grade 1–Grade 6 and the relationship of these standards to the development of writing knowledge and skills leading to college and career readiness in writing by the end of grade 12 demonstrates knowledge of strategies for planning concrete experiences and activities and creating a text-rich classroom environment that promotes understanding and application of writing functions and conventions.
+5. Instruction in Writing demonstrates understanding of NYSLS grade-specific standards in writing for Grade 1–Grade 6 and the relationship of these standards to the development of writing knowledge and skills leading to college and career readiness in writing by the end of grade 12 demonstrates knowledge of strategies for planning concrete experiences and activities and creating a text-rich classroom environment that promotes understanding and application of writing functions and conventions.

 6. Instructional practices to promote students' skill in composing pieces corresponding